elireisman/sudoku-z3-rs/README.md

 ## Z3 Sudoku Solver + Rust
 This is just a toy to play with the [Rust bindings](https://github.com/prove-rs/z3.rs) for the [Z3 SMT Solver](http://theory.stanford.edu/~nikolaj/programmingz3.html).
-This binding is still missing some nice-to-have APIs so I used what was available.

 Quick and dirty examples:
 ```